Workers World Party: Splits

+In July 2018, the WWP experienced another schism in which several branches including the Detroit branch, one of its oldest, resigned from the organization to form the Communist Workers League.

+Associated organizations

 The WWP has organized, directed or participated in many coalition organizations for various causes, typically anti-imperialist in nature.

-The International Action Center, which counts many WWP members as leading activists, founded the Act Now to Stop War and End Racism (ANSWER) coalition shortly after the September 11 attacks in 2001 and has run both the All People's Congress (APC) and the International Action Center (IAC) for many years.
+The International Action Center, which counts many WWP members as leading activists, founded the Act Now to Stop War and End Racism (ANSWER) coalition shortly after the September 11 attacks in 2001 and has run the All People's Congress (APC).
 The APC and the IAC in particular share a large degree of overlap in their memberships with cadre in the WWP.
-In 2004, a youth group close to the WWP called Fight Imperialism Stand Together (FIST) was founded.